Table of contents

 Preferred language (optional)

-If the claim has a SAML assertion that contains an Attribute element with the Name attribute of https://deepsecurity.trendmicro.com/SAML/attributes/PreferredLanguage and a string-valued AttributeValue element that is equal to one of the supported languages, Workload Security will use the value to set the user's preferred language.
+If the claim has a SAML assertion that contains an Attribute element with the Name attribute of https://deepsecurity.trendmicro.com/SAML/attributes/PreferredLanguage and a string-valued AttributeValue element that is equal to one of the supported languages, Workload Security uses the value to set the user's preferred language.

 The following languages are supported: